 - Support for Authentication and access management methods are necessary to ensure users use their corporate accounts for Single Sign On (SSO) to enable increased visibility, auditing, and control over access to cloud resources.
 Whether it's provisioning, meeting compliance requirements, or simply reducing the number of help desk calls, SSO plays an integral role in efficient enterprise IAM.

 - Regular users of infrastructure resources seek simplified orchestration and templates that allow operators to configure a server once and reuse that configuration reliable and repeatable to provision more servers.
-This avoids repetitive manual tasks when the DevOps staff could be adding value to the business and has the added benefit to restrict the service availability and resource types to what's available in the stack.
+This avoids repetitive manual tasks when the DevOps staff could be adding value to the business and has the added benefit of restricting the service availability and resource types to what's available in the stack.

-- Enterprise seek automated policies, rules and schedulers to keep costs from spiraling up, by automatically shutting down QA and Dev servers outside of business hours or terminating un-used volumes to reduce costs, and automatically right sizing the VMs based on their monitored utilization.
+- Enterprise seek automated policies, rules, and schedules to keep costs from spiraling up, by automatically shutting down QA and Dev servers outside of business hours or terminating un-used volumes to reduce costs, and automatically right-sizing the VMs based on their monitored utilization.
 Automated alerts and notifications about authorization failures, budget overruns, cost spikes, un-tagged infrastructure result in increased visibility and accountability to the Enterprise stakeholders.

 - Stakeholder need to access Dashboards with real-time actionable data.
 The visibility gained into the cloud consumption patterns enables analysis in terms of the cost implications, usage trends, performance thresholds, and security implications.
 This provides managers with an opportunity to evaluate and optimize the infrastructure across multi-cloud and hybrid environments.

-- Finally, organizations require automated IT showback and chargeback capabilities that provide timely, accurate transparency into how your IT resources are being consumed, who's consuming them, and at what cost – all rolled up into a single bill of IT.
+- Finally, organizations require automated IT showback and chargeback capabilities that provide timely, accurate transparency into how your IT resources are being consumed, who is consuming them, and at what cost – all rolled up into a single bill of IT.